 Lilo & Stitch

 Length: 85 minutes / 1.42 hours

 In outer space, the genetic experiment known only as “626” is imprisoned on an asteroid where he is to remain, exiled from the rest of the galaxy due to his chaotic nature.
-Unfortunately, he is able to escape and manages to hijack a spaceship that inevitably lands on Earth.
+Unfortunately, he manages to escape and hijack a spaceship that inevitably lands on Earth.
 While galactic agents are sent out to recapture 626, the blue alien is knocked unconscious upon his arrival in Kauai and is taken to an animal shelter.
-Meanwhile, Nani Pelekai (Tia Carrere), in an attempt to show she has the ability to take care of her younger sister, takes Lilo (Daveigh Chase) to the animal shelter where she finds 626 impersonating a dog.
-Lilo immediately takes a liking to 626, whom she names “Stitch”.
+Meanwhile, Nani Pelekai (Tia Carrere), in an attempt to show she can take care of her younger sister, brings Lilo (Daveigh Chase) to the animal shelter where she finds 626 impersonating a dog.
+Lilo immediately takes a liking to 626, whom she names “Stitch.”
 However, while Nani keeps trying to obtain employment, Stitch seems to ruin everything.
-Eventually, everything comes to a head with Lilo potentially being taken to a foster family and Stitch sent back into exile.
+Eventually, all these problems come to a head with Lilo potentially being taken to a foster family and Stitch sent back into exile.
 Can they be together?

 2 sum it up: 2 films, 2 Hawaiian backdrops